Data Types in Stoolap

 Based on implementation details in the code:

-- INTEGER and BOOLEAN types are stored efficiently with native Go types
+- INTEGER and BOOLEAN types are stored efficiently with native Rust types

 - TEXT strings use UTF-8 encoding for maximum compatibility